Janette H. Ok

 Janette H. Ok joined Fuller’s faculty as associate professor of New Testament in 2020.

-Before coming to Fuller, she served for five years on the faculty at Azusa Pacific Seminary in Azusa, California.
+Before coming to Fuller, she served for five years on the faculty at Azusa Pacific University in Azusa, California.
 She studied religion and English literature at UCLA and taught English at Compton High School in Los Angeles before earning her MDiv and PhD from Princeton Theological Seminary.
 Her research interests include 1 Peter, 1–3 John, the Catholic Epistles, and the formation of early Christian identity, with an emphasis on Asian American, intersectional, and feminist approaches to biblical interpretation and engaging research from the social sciences.

 As a church leader and preacher, Ok brings more than 25 years of ministry experience to the classroom.
 She is an ordained minister who pastors at Ekko Church in Anaheim, California.
 Her interdisciplinary interests and ecclesial commitments have shaped her preaching, teaching, and scholarship, giving her a practical focus on church ministry and Christian leadership.